MengyuLi15/MengyuLi15.github.io/_pages/about.md

 My work lies at the intersection of ocean optics, biogeochemistry, and autonomous observations.

 **Marine bio optics and ocean color**
-Understanding the variability of optical properties and their relationship with biogeochemical processes.
+Quantifying relationships between chlorophyll, light attenuation, and optical depth metrics across different water types.

 **BGC Argo observations**
-Using multi-sensor float observations to investigate vertical structure and temporal variability of the ocean.
+Using multi-sensor float observations to resolve vertical structure and variability of bio-optical and biogeochemical properties.

 **Carbon export and biogeochemical processes**
-Studying the coupling between biological production, particulate export, and microbial carbon processing.
+Investigating the coupling between particulate export and microbial carbon processing in the ocean.

----

 ## Selected research topics

 - Relationships between chlorophyll and light attenuation
-- Euphotic depth and optical depth metrics
 - Evaluation and refitting of bio-optical models
-- Integration of floats, satellite data, and physical reconstructions
+- Integration of floats, satellite data, and model outputs
-- Carbon export efficiency in oligotrophic oceans
+- Carbon export in oligotrophic oceans

----

-## Selected publications
+## Publications

 A full list of publications can be found on the [Publications](/publications/) page.